mullman1/hpc_testing/MatrixMult/README.md

 Enter "make" at the command line.

-Enter "make test" to test all three programs (on very small matrices).
+Enter "make test" to test both programs (generate very small matrices and then multiply them).

 Enter "make clean" or "make distclean" to clean up.